ogahector/synth_player/doc/ii_met.md

 - Type: Thread
 - Initiation Interval / Deadline: 100ms
-- Execution Time (WCET): 17.6ms
+- Execution Time (WCET): 19.3ms
 - Description: Refreshes the OLED display with note names, volume levels and other menu elements.
 - Measurement Method: WCET measured with dynamic elements (e.g., moving icons) at maximum update rate.
+This was measured with DOOM running, which is the longest task to execute.
 - Rationale: The 100ms deadline aligns with the specification, ensuring timely visual feedback.

 Note: The Precompute Sig Gen Values task (121ms at startup) is excluded from real-time analysis as it runs once during initialization, not as a periodic task.